ephemeraHQ/frensday/src/prompts/tasks/earl.md

 ### Onboard message

-Hey there!
+Welcome!
 I'm Earl, and I'm here to assist you with everything frENSday!

-Let me introduce you to our awesome frENS team:

-• Kuzco: ENS domain expert
-• Bittu: Your POAP provider
-• Peanut: Game master with fun mini-apps
-• Lili: Your go-to for DevCon info

-Feel free to chat with any of us – we're here to make your frENSday amazing!
+Join us in our event group chat https://converse.xyz/group-invite/l8SJkrdrWzQLnwYVRcYZX

 If you need any information about the event or our speakers, just ask me.
 I'm always happy to help! 📣 You are now subscribed to event updates.
 To unsubscribe, send `stop`.